lowkangxuan/lowkangxuan.github.io/src/projects/3d-waterfall-diorama/index.md

 ---

 ## Introduction
 This Waterfall Diorama was created as part of my Year 2.2 module assignment, 3D Environment(3DE), where I was tasked to create this diorama using modular low-poly models with a waterfall present within the diorama.
+The modular pieces were modeled and textured in Maya and Substance Painter.

 ## Snapshots
 <div id="carouselExampleIndicators" class="carousel slide" data-bs-ride="carousel">